Quad-City river towns continue to negotiate with Canadian Pacific over the prospect train traffic will triple by 2027

 He pointed in particular to crossings at Wisconsin and Jones Streets, which don't have barriers.

-Dave Heller, owner of the Quad Cities River Bandits, said the rail road bisects the baseball stadium and parking lot from the street.
+Dave Heller, owner of the Quad Cities River Bandits, said the railroad bisected the baseball stadium and parking lot from the street.
 On occasion, he said, a train has stopped on the tracks, blocking fans access to or from the stadium.

-He said luckily there hasn't been a emergency at the ballpark that would require an ambulance, police, or firefighters during those stoppages, but with increased rail traffic and longer trains, a blockage becomes increasingly likely.
+He said luckily there hadn't been an emergency at the ballpark that would require an ambulance, police or firefighters during those stoppages, but with increased rail traffic and longer trains, a blockage becomes increasingly likely.

-The railroad also sections off River Heritage Park, where river cruise boats will dock and visitors explore Davenport.
+The railroad also sections off River Heritage Park, where river cruise boats will dock and visitors disembark to explore Davenport.

 "The idea is at this point, we’re not changing our cruising schedule, we're still planning on coming 28 times this year," Klipsch said.